Do we really need yet another article about “X sales words to avoid”

 I probably don’t need to explain this one.
 The word “payment” almost hurts to listen to when you’re the one about to do the paying.

-I’d offer a replacement, but you can probably just get away with dropping the word altogether without a replacement.
+I’d offer a replacement, but you can probably just get away with knowing this is a sales word to avoid.

 Instead of saying: